vagimeli/WriteBrained/README.md

 ## Proposal writing projects

 Samples cannot be shared due to proprietary information.
-My portfolio includes federal, state, and local government agencies such as USDOT, FHWA, Volpe Center, USACE, NPS, NASA, Defense Logistics Agency, Veterans Affairs, The White House Office, and Office of Science and Technology Policy.
+My portfolio includes federal, state, and local government agencies such as USDOT, FHWA, Volpe Center, USACE, NPS, Bureau of Reclamation, USIBWC, NASA, Defense Logistics Agency, Veterans Affairs, The White House Office, and Office of Science and Technology Policy.
 Connect with me at [www.writebrainedits.com](www.writebrainedits.com) to discuss your proposal project.

 ## UX/UI copywriting